|SEX: Mare||BREED: Gaited type||REGISTERED NAME: Unknown|

 Asha and and her herdmate Tabitha were seized from their owner by animal control officers, who were called to the property by a report of a horse that was down and stuck in mud.
 When they arrived, they discovered that the horse had been severely starved.
 They were unable to save that horse, but seized two other mares that were living on the property.

-Asha is about 11 years old, and we’re told she is gaited.
+Asha is about 11 years old, and appears to be gaited.
 She is big bodied and tall, which bodes well for her being adopted as a riding horse.
 Asha is extremely sweet and kind, but has a lot of energy!
+We discovered that she was pregnant when seized but have no information about the foal’s sire.
+Asha is expected to foal in September.
 All SAFE horses are adopted with a no-breeding clause, no exceptions.

 Two approaches to finally being back out on the grass again: 1) Asha: commence eating and don’t let anyone distract you.
 2) Tabitha: run circles around your friend because it feels so good to be outside!